CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 message.
 It's now easy enough to extract the message identifier from this and create a new Location record pointing to it in the CampaignChain database.
 This Location can later be used in CampaignChain's Call-to-Action tracking.

+At the same time, a new XingMessage record is also created to store the message URL and unique message identifier on XING.
+This message identifier is particularly important, as it will later be used to collect statistics about the number of likes and comments received on the message.

 The final steps are to update the status of the operation in the CampaignChain database and present a success message to the user.